Andrzej Lukowski: Do the Evening Standard Theatre awards really go to the most famous nominees?

 The shift has not unreasonably been attributed to Evening Standard proprietor Evgeny Lebedev.
 It would be a little fanciful – but not totally nuts – to suggest that a big reason he took over the paper in 2009 was because it came with a shiny awards ceremony and the opportunity to be photographed sitting impassively next to the stars of stage and screen.

-In any case, the sense that it has been reshaped in his own self-image came to a head with the the hoo-ha over the 2013 resignation of three of its longterm judges, who cried foul over Helen Mirren being named best actress.
-It feels like the Rubicon was crossed at this moment.
+In any case, the sense that it has been reshaped in his own self-image came to a head with the hoo-ha over the 2013 resignation of three of its longterm judges, who cried foul over Helen Mirren being named best actress.
+It feels like the Rubicon was crossed at that moment.

 But was it?
 We decided to carry out some extremely in-depth, rigorous research to see if there really had been a shift towards the A-listers in the acting and directing categories of the awards.
 Our hugely scientific method was to compare the winners from 2013 to 2017, with the five years before that.
 Obviously Lebedev was a presence, but not so heavy-handed that judges walked.